Light rail in the United States: History

 From the mid-19th century onwards, horse-drawn trams (or horsecars) were used in cities around the world.
 The St. Charles Avenue Line of New Orleans' streetcar system is the oldest continuously operating street railway system in the world, beginning operation as a horse-drawn system in 1835.

-From the late 1880s onwards, electrically powered street railways became technically feasible following the invention of a trolley pole system of collecting current by American inventor Frank J. Sprague who installed the first successful electrified trolley system in Richmond, Virginia in 1888.
-They became popular because roads were then poorly surfaced, and before the invention of the internal combustion engine and the advent of motor-buses, they were the only practical means of public transport around cities.
+In the late 1880s, electrically powered street railways became technically feasible with the invention of a trolley pole system of collecting current.
+American inventor Frank J. Sprague installed the first successful electrified trolley system in Richmond, Virginia, in 1888.
+Before the invention of the internal combustion engine and the advent of motor-buses, they were the only practical means of public transport around cities.

-The streetcar systems constructed in the 19th and early 20th centuries typically only ran in single-car setups.
-Some rail lines experimented with multiple unit configurations, where streetcars were joined together to make short trains, but this did not become common until later.
+The streetcar systems constructed in the 19th and early 20th centuries typically ran single-car setups.
+Some rail lines experimented with multiple-unit configurations, joining streetcars to make short trains, but this did not become common until later.
 When lines were built over longer distances (typically with a single track) before good roads were common, they were generally called interurban streetcars or radial railways in North America.

 Historically, the rail gauge has had considerable variations, with a variety of gauges common in many early systems (e.g. the broad Pennsylvania trolley gauge, etc. used by New Orleans' streetcars and by the light rail systems in Philadelphia and Pittsburgh).
 However, most modern second-generation light rail systems now operate on standard gauge rail.

 After World War II, six major cities in the United States (Boston, Newark, New Orleans, Philadelphia, Pittsburgh, San Francisco) continued to operate large first-generation streetcar systems, although most of them were later converted to modern light rail standards.
 Toronto in Canada marks the other city in North America with a continuing first-generation streetcar system.
 Additionally, a seventh American city, Cleveland, maintained an interurban system (e.g. the Blue and Green Lines) equivalent to what is now "light rail", that opened before World War I, and which is still in operation to this day.

 When several of these cities upgraded to new technology (e.g. San Francisco, Newark, and Pittsburgh), they called it "light rail" to differentiate it from their existing streetcar systems since some continued to operate portions of both the old and new systems.

-In the United States, most of the original first-generation streetcar systems were decommissioned from the 1950s onward through approximately 1970 as the popularity of the automobile increased.
+In the United States, most of the original first-generation streetcar systems were decommissioned from the 1950s onward through approximately 1970 as the usage of the automobile increased through government policy.